-- A Where on Earth Is Carmen Sandiego? episode had Zack and Ivy chased by jaguars in a Mayan temple before running into VILE henchmen.
+- One Where on Earth Is Carmen Sandiego? episode has Zack and Ivy chased by jaguars in a Mayan temple before running into VILE henchmen.
 The bad guys ended up at the bottom of a pit with the jaguars drawing near.

 - Considering that Wild Kratts is a lighthearted kids show focused on animals, this happens all the time to the three main villains.